Download MP3 Audio Track

 We may as well admit that it is hard to do this.
 We may flatter ourselves as being more “unprejudiced” than others, but in all likelihood, we simply have a different set of prejudices.
 Honesty compels us to admit that we — all of us — find it difficult to avoid bias and favoritism.
 And we find it easier to criticize the prejudices of others than to correct our own.
 Equality is a hard principle to practice.

 In the long run, there is only one thing that can give us the power to practice equality in our dealings, and that is love.
 I speak here not of the weak, sentimental attitude that many mistake for love, but the strong disposition of will that disciplines us to act in the best interests of the other person, whether it is easy at the emotional level or not.
-This disposition will love others not because they are lovable but because it is right to do so, they having been created by God.
+With this disposition, we love others not because they are lovable but because it is right to do so, they having been created by God.

 “It is only in love that the unequal can be made equal” (Søren Kierkegaard).